npocodes/NiFrame/README.md

 ### Overview:

-NiFrame aka Native Inventions Framework is a web application (or website) starter system.
+NiFrame is a web application (or website) starter system.
 Simply install NiFrame to your web server and MySQL database.
 The system is designed so that features can be added with as little as a new "driver" file or as many class, driver, and HTML files as needed.
 HTML is separated from PHP so HTML files can be combined to form new pages or